amrvac/amrvac/doc/convert.md

 visualization software, only the _*.pvtu_ files need to be imported and also the reading process is sped up in case of parallel visualization.

-You can again use aiconvert as expained above, and type in the number of processors to use by answering a popup question:
+You can again use aiconvert as explained above, and type in the number of processors to use by answering a popup question:

     How many processors do you want to use? (default=1) 4